godspeedsystems/gs-documentation/docs/microservices-framework/event-sources/event-source-plugins/express-plugin.md

 3. **Customizable Configuration:** The plugin allows for easy configuration of Express settings, such as port, request body limits, file size limits, JWT authentication, authorization, swagger generation etc.

-4. **Reusable pure function handlers:** The plugin works seamlessly with the Godspeed Core library, enabling the processing of cloud events in pure workflows, decoupled with Express API, making them reusable.
+4. **Reusable pure function handlers:** The plugin works seamlessly with the Godspeed Core library, enabling the processing of cloud events in pure functions, decoupled with Express API, making them reusable.

 5. **File upload feature:** The Express plugin allows you to upload files as well.